Know the facts of smoking on your fertility

 Smoking and fertility do not play well together.
 Studies show that tobacco use can cause fertility health problems for both men and women who are trying to conceive.

-A recent anti-smoking campaign aimed at teens from the Food and Drug Administration plays up the long-term health effects of smoking on gum health and skin.
+The recent anti-smoking campaign aimed at teens from the Food and Drug Administration plays up the long-term health effects of smoking on gum health and skin.
 One graphic TV ad shows a teenager buying a pack of cigarettes at a convenience store and literally pulling out a tooth with a set of pliers to pay for them.

 “What’s a pack of smokes cost?
 Your teeth,” the narrator says.
 “Smoking can cause serious gum disease that makes you more likely to lose them.”

-Health consequences of smoking on your fertility include:
+The health consequences of smoking on your fertility include:

 - Smoking accelerates the loss of eggs and advances menopause by several years.

 - Smoking makes oocytes (eggs) more prone to genetic abnormalities.

 - Smoking increases the risk of miscarriage, low birth weight, premature birth and risk of stillborn.

 - Nearly twice as many IVF attempts are required to conceive in smokers versus non smokers.